isomorphic-software/smartclient-docs/classes/ListGridField.md

 ## Method: ListGridField.getRecordSummary

 ### Description
-Only applies to ["summary"-type](../reference.md#type-listgridfieldtype) fields.
+Only applies to [summary-type](../reference.md#type-listgridfieldtype) fields.
 If specified, this method will be called to generate the record summary value to be displayed for each row in this field.
-When this method is called, current values for other record summary fields have not necessarily been stored on the record, but are accessible via [ListGrid.getRecordSummary](ListGrid_2.md#method-listgridgetrecordsummary).
+When this method is called, current values for other [summary-type](../reference.md#type-listgridfieldtype) fields have not yet been stored on the record, but are accessible via [ListGrid.getRecordSummary](ListGrid_2.md#method-listgridgetrecordsummary).

-The grid is passed to be able to evaluate dependency record summary values via ListGrid.getRecordSummary().
-Other than that, the properties and state of the grid should not be used in the implementation of this method.
-To do so would be a source of undefined behavior.

-Note that if implemented, this is called instead of making use of the [ListGridField.recordSummaryFunction](#attr-listgridfieldrecordsummaryfunction).
+Note that if specified, this is called instead of making use of the [ListGridField.recordSummaryFunction](#attr-listgridfieldrecordsummaryfunction).

 If [ListGrid.showGridSummary](ListGrid_1.md#attr-listgridshowgridsummary) or [ListGrid.showGroupSummary](ListGrid_1.md#attr-listgridshowgroupsummary) is true, this field's value in the summary row\[s\] will still be calculated by calling this method.
 In this case, the record object passed in will contain summary values for each field.
 If custom handling is required for this case, it may be detected by checking the record object's [ListGridRecord.isGroupSummary](ListGridRecord.md#attr-listgridrecordisgroupsummary) and [ListGridRecord.isGridSummary](ListGridRecord.md#attr-listgridrecordisgridsummary) attributes.